Libertas007/Libertas007/README.md

 ### Hi there 👋

-I'm a 17-year-old self-taught developer.
-I'm currently working on my game [Word'n'Seek](https://word-n-seek.com/) and I'd be glad if you'd support me.
+I'm a 18-year-old self-taught developer.
+Check out my main project, a game [Word'n'Seek](https://word-n-seek.com/), and I'd be glad if you supported me.
 <!--/
 **Libertas007/Libertas007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.